+44 (0)1273 732 888

-But for those of us who don’t deal in fonts every day, this level of detail, and the number of fonts on offer, can seem overwhelming.
-It doesn’t have to be, explains Jacob Funnell.
+For those of us who don’t deal in fonts every day, the number of fonts on offer can seem overwhelming – but it doesn’t have to be.

 Serif vs sans serif